-- A Digilent Arty A7 development board.

-- The board files provided by Digilent for this board.

-- Xilinx Vivado.

-- Arm Keil MDK.
+- A Digilent Arty A7 development board or a supported Xilinx FPGA. - The board files provided by Digilent for this board or support files for any board that you use. - Xilinx Vivado. - Arm Keil MDK or a Cortex-M compatible toolchain.